ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### DELETE Handler {#node-delete}

 The DELETE handler removes the node identified by "NODENAME" from the group identified by "GROUPNAME".
-If the node sending the request and the node name used in the Uri-Path do not match, the handler responds with a 4.01 (Unauthorized) error response.

 The handler expects a request with method DELETE (and empty payload).

-The handler verifies that the group identifier "GROUPNAME" is a subset of the 'scope' stored in the access token associated to the "NODENAME" client.
+The handler only accept a request from the node that matches the "NODENAME" used in Uri-Path, and that is part of the "GROUPNAME" group: the handler verifies that the group identifier "GROUPNAME" is a subset of the 'scope' stored in the access token associated to this client, and that this client is identified by "NODENAME".
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.